0x25CBFC4F/betternote/README.md

 ### Deployment

 Intended to be deployed with docker-compose.
 This repo has two deployment configs:
-- `docker-compose.yml` - default deployment config
+- `docker-compose.yml` - default deployment example.
-- `docker-compose-customnet.yml` - deployment with custom external network (Portainer deployment)
+- `docker-compose-build.yml` - deployment with build (latest version from source).

 ### Deployment: HTTP vs HTTPS